-Central San attempted to approximate the effect of energy loss during generation on the performance indicator calculated with the AWWA methodology through a sensitivity analysis.
+Central San attempted to approximate the effect of energy loss during generation on the performance indicator calculated with the AWWA methodology through a sensitivity analysis in the 19-20 study.
 In the sensitivity analysis calculation, the electricity produced by cogen was instead imported from the electrical grid, and the steam typically produced by cogen was instead produced in the auxiliary boilers using NG.
 This calculation is an exercise to show the effect of energy lost during electricity generation on results calculated with the AWWA method; this does not include a cost analysis or the impact of energy recovery equipment capacity or redundancy.
 The results of the calculation show a decrease in the amount of energy required for the treatment process to 23,189 kBTU/MG, 23,173 kBTU/MG, and 24,517 kBTU/MG in FYs 17-18, 18-19, and 19-20 respectively.
 The average of those figures (23,626 kBTU/MG) is represented by a dotted line in the graphs to follow.
+This analysis was re-performed in 2022 and results did not change significantly.